-Regulatory and Cybersecurity pressures are making Identity Verification and AML compliance a challenge for Law Firms
+Regulatory and Cybersecurity pressures are making AML compliance a challenge for law firms

 Over the past few years, AML and ID regulations have become increasingly stringent, requiring law firms to do more to verify the identities of their new clients when taking on new matters.
 Both the U.K and the U.S. governments have made each iteration of AML legislation more complex in an effort to prevent terrorists from using laundered funds to launch future attacks.
 With each iteration of the legislation, the standards are higher and the penalties for failure to comply are harsher.
 To avoid steep fines, lawyers are expected to know who their client is, the source of their funds and the level of risk that each client presents.
 However, even today, many of the details remain vague, making it difficult for law firms to effectively comply.